josephoddy/SeedGerm-VIG/README.md

 (2) The U-net models and output results for masks of seeds without roots and seedling, seeds with roots and seedling, and seedling only.

-We also uploaded all the image series used, with two example image series packaged separately.
+We also uploaded all the image series used, with two example image series (i.e. black_G7, and blue_G2) packaged separately.

 ## To install Python, Anaconda and Libraries If you wish to run from the source code provided in this project, you will need to set up Python on your system.